Azure/azure-sdk-tools/tools/test-proxy/Azure.Sdk.Tools.TestProxy/README.md

 Of course, feel free to check any of the [examples](https://github.com/Azure/azure-sdk-tools/tree/feature/http-recording-server/tools/test-proxy/sample-clients) to see actual test code and invocations.

-Additionally, Nick Guerrera [Prototyped a JS example](https://github.com/nguerrera/azure-sdk-for-js/tree/oop-hack) as well.

-## Session and Test Level Transforms, Sanitiziers, and Matchers
+## Session and Test Level Transforms, Sanitizers, and Matchers

 A `sanitizer` is used to remove sensitive information prior to storage.
 When a request comes in during `playback` mode, the same set of `sanitizers` are applied prior to matching with the recordings.